 - I talked at General Assembly, a bootcamp, about things new developers should do to succeed.

 Here’s a video of a presentation I gave, Three Things I Wish I’d Known When I was a New Developer.
 I presented at Develop Denver in 2019.
+And here’s a video of a livestream I did with Ian Douglas, who helps developers with their interviewing and resumes.

 I’m happy to speak to your group of new or experienced developers.
 I love talking to bootcamps about how to level up as a new dev.
 Contact me if you’d like to learn more.